puppetlabs-toy-chest/razor-server/doc/api.md

     {
       "name": "a policy",
-      "repo": { "name": "some_repo" },
+      "repo": "some_repo",
-      "task": { "name": "redhat6" },
+      "task": "redhat6",
-      "broker": { "name": "puppet" },
+      "broker": "puppet",
       "hostname": "host${id}.example.com",
       "root_password": "secret",
       "max_count": "20",
-      "before"|"after": { "name": "other policy" },
+      "before"|"after": "other policy",
       "node_metadata": { "key1": "value1", "key2": "value2" },
-      "tags": [{ "name": "existing_tag"},
+      "tags": ["existing_tag",
                { "name": "new_tag", "rule": ["=", "dollar", "dollar"]}]
     }

-The overall list of policies is ordered, and polcies are considered in that order.
+The overall list of policies is ordered, and policies are considered in that order.
 When a new policy is created, the entry `before` or `after` can be used to put the new policy into the table before or after another policy.
 If neither `before` or `after` are specified, the policy is